-Naturalization Trends in the United States in 2016
+Naturalization Trends in the United States

 Editor’s note: This article was updated on October 10, 2016 to correct the year the Military Accessions Vital to the National Interest (MAVNI) program was launched.